Cluster Configuration Costs

 The total storage capacity of the restore virtual machine data volume (Atlas Backup Restore Storage charge).

-Data transfer costs for downloading the snapshot over the public internet or for downloading the snapshot over private endpoints for Atlas clusters on AWS with private endpoints.
+Data transfer costs for downloading the snapshot over the public internet or for downloading the snapshot over private endpoints for Atlas clusters on AWS or Azure with private endpoints.
 These costs vary by cloud provider and region.
 To learn more, see Private Endpoints for Dedicated Clusters.

 Cloud Backup Considerations